jundalisay/sp/content/en/superphysics/principles/chapter-01.md

 - The blue upward triangle reprsents the metaphysical domain going upwards
 - The green downward triangle represents the physical domain going 'down to earth'
 - The yellow circle represents the focus of the mind as the here and now, as a combination of both.
+This includes reality or the universe, depending on context

 The balance of the triangles represents the balance between the abstract and the concrete.
 We can't focus on useless theory all the time.
 Nor can we go around doing physical actions without thinking of their causes and effects.

 Inaction leads to nothing.
 But haste, on the contrary, also makes waste.

 Human minds have limited abilities and so our focus must be relevant in order to maximize and concentrate what little we have.

 For example, as a species, it would be better to focus on solutions to global warming than to think of how to make more money, create a new cryptocurrency, or predict the stock market.
 The latter ideas are really based on selfish-interest instead of the common-interest.

 <!-- The next chapter will explain the nature of ideas, which are the main objects in the metaphysical domain.  -->